ofiwg/libfabric/man/fi_eq.3.md

 subsequent read call against the EQ.
 Applications which read the err_data buffer must ensure that they do not read past the end of the referenced buffer.

+# NOTES

+If an event queue has been overrun, it will be placed into an 'overrun' state.
+Write operations against an overrun EQ will fail with -FI_EOVERRUN.
+Read operations will continue to return any valid, non-corrupted events, if available.
+After all valid events have been retrieved, any attempt to read the EQ will result in it returning an FI_EOVERRUN error event.
+Overrun event queues are considered fatal and may not be used to report additional events once the overrun occurs.

 # RETURN VALUES

 fi_eq_open